OKomk/FacultyDevelopmentProgram2023/README.md

 # FacultyDevelopmentProgram2023
 - March'23 IIT mandi
 - Materials used in the session on the topics of Probability, Applications of Derivatives and Application of Integrals
-- author: 0mk and VanshajNathani
+- authors: 0m and Vanshaj